 No matter how strange or hard to fathom a symptom may be, there is always a reason for that symptom.
 Once parents know how to evaluate their own child and they understand their child’s Developmental Profile, many of these inexplicable symptoms make sense.
 When the brain is provided with appropriate stimulation and opportunity, these symptoms start to lessen or even disappear.

 Is your child brain-injured?
 These are the most common labels for brain-injured children:

 - Learning Problems

 - Other Symptomatic Labels

-If you child has been given a diagnosis, and you are unsure if your child is brain injured, contact us here.
+If your child has been given a diagnosis, and you are unsure if your child is brain-injured, contact us here.
 We are here to help you.

 Historically, children diagnosed with autism, developmental delay, cerebral palsy, Trisomy 21 (Down syndrome), attention deficit disorder, hyperactivity, learning problems, dyslexia and a host of other symptomatic diagnoses have been considered hopeless.
 There are more than 300 different labels that are commonly used to describe brain-injured children.

 The vast majority of these labels are not proper diagnoses, but rather they are descriptions of the symptoms of brain-injured children.